JorritDeschaux/study-gamifier/README.md

 This is a new Commit in the function branch

-Lets say this is Function 1 with the desired result:
+Lets say this is Function 1 with the unwanted result:

-# Beautiful Text
+Ugly Text